Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 > All the money got circulated around, s* and spat on, washed with bleach to remove the blood, and still in circulation...could that be the pork barrel money?

+**Forget liberation in this A.I. game.
+It's about the next phase.** The future is far ahead and filled with possibilities, but before this grandiose end so unreachable in this present life, there are questions and troubles daily, insecurities fostered waiting to be unleashed, expectations from one to another not formally declared but expected to be committed to, in the name of honor and loyalty.